CharlieSong1999/CharlieSong1999.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD candidate at Australian National University (ANU), under the supervision of [Dylan Campbell](https://sites.google.com/view/djcampbell).
+I am currently a PhD student at Australian National University (ANU), under the supervision of [Dylan Campbell](https://sites.google.com/view/djcampbell).
 I received a Master of Machine Learning and Computer Vision with commendation from ANU.
 I hold a B.Eng in Computer Science and Technology from Shenzhen University, with a thesis in Recommendation System under the supervision of [Weike Pan](https://csse.szu.edu.cn/staff/panwk/).

 ## News